 Senior Lecturer in Politics at the University of Manchester.

-His future work will consider the ethics of the alternatives to war (AHRC Ref AH/LOO3783/1).
-He has published various articles on the ethics of force, including for the British Journal of Political Science, Ethics & International Affairs, International Theory, Journal of Applied Philosophy, Journal of Political Philosophy, and Review of International Studies.
+On (iii): He is currently working on an AHRC-funded project on the ethics of the alternatives to war (AHRC Ref AH/LOO3783/1).
+This will consider the normative case for the alternatives to war, such as diplomatic criticism, arming rebel groups, and nonviolent resistence, and their relation to Just War Theory.
+He has published various articles on the ethics of force, including in the British Journal of Political Science, Ethics & International Affairs, International Theory, Journal of Applied Philosophy, Journal of Political Philosophy, and Review of International Studies.

 Before joining Manchester, he was a Senior Lecturer in International Relations at the University of the West of England, Bristol.